 - Environmental Science in Civil Engineering

 M.S. and Ph.D. degrees are available in a variety of specialized areas.
-In addition to the department's established interdisclinary program in Sustainable and Resilient Infrastructure Systems, students can also develop cross-disciplinary programs in consultation with their advisers.
+In addition to the department's established interdisclinary programs in Sustainable and Resilient Infrastructure Systems, Energy-Water-Environment Sustainability and Societal Risk Management, students can also develop cross-disciplinary programs in consultation with their advisers.